 Temperature Requirements for Ficus microcarpa ‘Green Island’

 Providing the right temperature conditions is crucial for the overall health and vitality of your Ficus microcarpa ‘Green Island’ plant.
 This tropical plant thrives in warm temperatures, ideally between 60-85°F (15-29°C).
-It is important to keep the plant away from drafts or extreme temperature fluctuations, as it can be sensitive to cold air.

 During the summer months, it is best to place your Ficus microcarpa ‘Green Island’ plant outdoors in a shaded area where it can enjoy the warmth and humidity.
 However, it is important to gradually acclimate the plant to the outdoor conditions to avoid shock.